MicrosoftDocs/memdocs/sccm/core/plan-design/security/enable-tls-1-2.md

 # How to enable TLS 1.2

-*Applies to: System Center Configuration Manager (Current Branch)*
+*Applies to: Configuration Manager (Current Branch)*

-These articles describe how to enable TLS 1.2 for Configuration Manager, including for individual components.
-Update requirements for commonly used features, and troubleshooting of some common problems are also described in these articles.
+Transport Layer Security (TLS), like Secure Sockets Layer (SSL), is an encryption protocol intended to keep data secure when being transferred over a network.
+These articles describe how to enable TLS 1.2 for Configuration Manager, including enabling for individual components.
+These articles also describe update requirements for commonly used features and troubleshooting common problems.

+## Enabling TLS 1.2

 Configuration Manager relies on many different components for secure communication.
 The protocol that's used for a given connection depends on the capabilities of all the required components.
 If one component is out-of-date, the communication might use an older, less secure protocol.
 To correctly enable Configuration Manager to support TLS 1.2, first enable TLS 1.2 for all required components.
 The required components depend on your environment and the Configuration Manager features that you use.

 Start this process with the clients, especially previous versions of Windows.
 Before enabling TLS 1.2 on the Configuration Manager servers, make sure that all clients support TLS 1.2.
-Otherwise, the clients won't be able to communicate with the servers and can be orphaned.
+Otherwise, the clients can't communicate with the servers and can be orphaned.

-## Tasks for features and scenarios
+## Tasks for Configuration Manager clients and site servers

-To enable TLS 1.2 for components that Configuration Manager depends on for secure communication, you must:
+To enable TLS 1.2 for components that Configuration Manager depends on for secure communication, you'll need to do multiple tasks on both the clients and the site servers.

-### For Configuration Manager clients
+### Enable TLS 1.2 for Configuration Manager clients

 - [Update Windows and WinHTTP on Windows 8.0, Windows Server 2012 R2 and earlier](/sccm/core/plan-design/security/enable-tls-1-2-client#bkmk_winhttp)
 - [Enable TLS 1.2 protocol as a security provider](/sccm/core/plan-design/security/enable-tls-1-2-client#bkmk_protocol)
 - [Update .NET Framework to support TLS 1.2](/sccm/core/plan-design/security/enable-tls-1-2-client#bkmk_net)

-### For Configuration Manager site servers
+### Enable TLS 1.2 for Configuration Manager site servers

 - [Enable TLS 1.2 protocol as a security provider](/sccm/core/plan-design/security/enable-tls-1-2-server#bkmk_protocol)
 - [Update .NET Framework to support TLS 1.2](/sccm/core/plan-design/security/enable-tls-1-2-server#bkmk_net)